Once upon a time, in a kingdom renowned for great works of art,

 He gathers much brushwood for a fire to roast an unfortunate fat lizard,

 whose only sin was to run across his path and it was no wizard.

-not knowing that that very spot was once reserved for the high priest.
+not knowing that that very spot was once the seat of a divine lyre.

 The fire shivers and flutters, making a great dance in the Lion’s amber eyes,

 as he gets ready to go on a hunt for a meal that would suit his size.

 The Prince is about to close his eyes and submit his weary body to slumber,

 when his gaze alights for a moment on something with a lustre.